DanielYyork/polymer_simulator/README.md

 ```
 2. Create environment

-Creating an environment is useful as it creates a seperated container for all of the packages required in this project.
+Creating an environment is useful as it creates a seperate container for all of the packages required in this project.
 The following commands create an environment called "AmberTools23" and activate it.
    ```
    conda create --name AmberTools23